-Living out of a bag for extended periods of time became a way of life.
+Living out of a bag for extended periods of time becomes a way of life.
 Not having anyone to impress or keep up appearances for is liberating.
 Solo travel strips you of your need to present yourself as a perfectly polished human as you quickly learn it’s what lies beneath that counts.

 Try as you might to conform you will never see settling in a conventional life as a viable option now.
 Your only solution is to find someone wild and free to run with you."

 Not many folks out there in far away lands living the backpacker lifestyle past the age of 50.
 I may need wheels for my bag the next time I get off a plane, but I won't need a tour guide or stared hotel to be happy.
 It would be nice to have your company in far away lands.
 It would also be nice to join you where-ever you have, or would like to have a home base, here on Turtle Island, or abroad as long as you have some appetite for adventure travel.